h-i-sutton/h-i-sutton.github.io/_posts/2026-01-11-Russian-Geran-5.md

 ## Not An Iranian Karrar clone

 Parallels have been drawn to Iran’s **Karrar** combat drone which has a similar overall configuration.
-The Karrar has nan even more aircraft-like airframe which logically makes it even more expensive.
+The Karrar has an even more aircraft-like airframe which logically makes it even more expensive.
 And notably, the Karrar carries its payload under the fuselage, making it reusable.
 If the Geran-5 is a one-way drone then similarities to the Karrer are just coincidental; several Ukrainian low-cost drone-missiles also share a similar overall form yet are unrelated.

 ![Iranian Karrar cruise missile drone](/images/Iran-Drone-Karrar.jpg)